Damien Dempsey: Musical career

 One of his songs was included in an album by his Ballyfermot school, and he mimed it at a promotional concert.
-In the following period he performed at bars and clubs, sometimes having to "pay to play", sometimes earning a little.
-His first commercial single "Dublin Town" was released in 1997, and reached number 18 in the Irish music charts.
+In the following period, he performed at bars and clubs, sometimes having to "pay to play", sometimes earning a little.
+His first commercial single "Dublin Town" was released in 1997, and reached number 18 on the Irish music charts.
 The Irish music magazine Hot Press praised the single, remarking that it was "an underground anthem for disaffected youth and closet balladeer alike".
 His first full-length album, titled They Don't Teach This Shit in School, was released in 2000 and contained a re-recorded version of this song; it was not a commercial success.
 He took a break from performing and moved to New York, working in an Irish bar there.

-Returning to Dublin Dempsey was invited by producer and musician John Reynolds to record at his London home-studio, and Reynolds produced a CD with backing vocals by Sinéad O'Connor and a guitar riff by Brian Eno.
+Returning to Dublin Dempsey was invited by producer and musician John Reynolds to record at his London home studio, and Reynolds produced a CD with backing vocals by Sinéad O'Connor and a guitar riff by Brian Eno.
 Sinéad O'Connor invited him out on tour with her and championed him as one to watch.
 "I don't think there's ever been anyone like him.
 I think he represents the sort of voice in Ireland that is not allowed to be heard", she said.
 Dempsey later joked on stage that when he got the call from O'Connor to join the tour, he assumed it would be on the door as a bouncer.

 His next release, in 2002, the Negative Vibes EP, featured O'Connor on the title track, and led to an invitation to support her on her 2002/2003 Irish, UK, and European tour.
 Dempsey's second full-length album, Seize the Day, was released in May 2003 in Ireland on Clear Records via Sony and entered the charts in its first week of release at No. 5.
 It has since achieved double-platinum sales.

 In 2004 Dempsey toured extensively, headlining his own shows as well as supporting Bob Dylan during the Irish leg of his European tour, and making his debut appearances at The (London) Fleadh and Womad.

 He has earned the support of his peers, particularly Morrissey, who invited Dempsey to support him at the Meltdown festival and on various UK and Irish dates as well as his autumn 2004 US tour.
 Morrissey went on to sign Dempsey to his label (Attack), and Seize the Day had its US release in October 2004.
 His third album, Shots, simultaneously released in Ireland and the UK in March 2005, entered the Irish album charts at No. 1.

 At Oxegen 2006, on the main stage on Saturday afternoon, Dempsey said that Patrick Pearse would be "turning in his grave" at the state of modern Ireland.
 This sparked off controversy.